 The function of humectants is to draw water either from the air to the skin or from the dermis (a deeper layer of our skin) to the stratum corneum (outer layer of the skin).
 Which of these two happens really depends on the humidity of the air.

 In areas where the humidity is high, it is likely that the water is drawn from the air.
 However, if the humidity is low, or in other words the air is dry, the water needs to come from the skin itself.
 In this case, the skin pulls moisture from the dermis to the surface.
-This is why, in some cases, humectants can be drying rather than moisturising.
 What we need to remember is that not everything is black and white.
 Skincare ingredients and products need to work in synergy in order to maintain the skin in optimal condition.

 If, for example, you have 5% glycerine in a product, you cannot simply replace it with 5% of hyaluronic acid.
 While they are both natural humectants, they work, feel and behave very differently in a formula.
 Humectants are not automatically interchangeable in a formula.
 You will need to assess therefore which humectant to include in your formulation as some are more effective than others and have differing roles to play.